GamingCuber/final_project_hth/README.md

 4. From these least popular music genres, what is the general state of their mental health?

-5. What is generally the most popular music genre for each state of mental health from 0-10?
+5. What is generally the most common mental health condition for each genre of music?

 6. What streaming service is the most popular for listening to music?